rbule/projects/EBuy/README.md

 ### The design
 #### API-Gateway
 The API consists of a microservice architecture with an API-gateway which also doubles as a Authentication service.
 For all routes /order and for the route /products/new you need an API key.
-Rest of the routes don't need any headers
+Rest of the routes don't need any headers.
+You can start it with docker compose up --build --detach

 #### Products-Service
 The actual service consists of the route GET /products which returns a json with all products.
 There is also GET /products/search?query={SOME_QUERY} where you can serach products by their name.